carlosamcruz/miscelaneous/generaltoken/README.md

 	interactGT05ReadData.ts
 	interactGT06MeltToken.ts

-Make sure to insert the files in the (NeededCracks)*** folder in the respective folder
+Make sure to insert the files in the (NeededCracks)*** folder in the respective folder:

 *** Use always the newest version of the folder: 08/12/2023 (NeededCrack-scrypt-cli@0.1.43)